Explore the UT Dallas MS in Accounting and Analytics Flex Degree Plan

 To submit a Waiver Request Form for any of the Core or Prerequisite Courses based on previous coursework or a MAS 6102 Waiver Request Form, visit the Advising Office Forms Page to review policies and submit a form for each course.

-• Prerequisite Course Waivers: After waivers are approved, email JSOMGRAdvising@utdallas.edu to request assistance with registration for subsequent level course.
+- Prerequisite Course Waivers: After waivers are approved, email JSOMGRAdvising@utdallas.edu to request assistance with registration for subsequent level courses.

-• MAS 6102 Professional Development: Register for MAS 6102 Professional Development in first semester if waiver is not approved.
+- MAS 6102 Professional Development: Register for MAS 6102 Professional Development in the first semester if the waiver is not approved.

-Choose from one of Six Tracks for the MS in Accounting and Analytics Flex
+Choose from one of the Five Tracks for the MS in Accounting and Analytics Flex

 Track-related Core